TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingContent/WritingContentTips.rst

 tip 4.
 Additionally, when you write new content, finish it, **wait a few days**, and then read it again!

-Proofread for spelling, proofread for formatting, proofread for readability, proofread for correctness.

 .. _write-good-content-resources: